Skip to main content

 3. Campaign breakdown

-Performance by campaign so clients can see where results are coming from.
+Show performance by campaign so clients can see where the results came from.

 CampaignSpendConversionsCPA